pivotal/docs-tap/tap-gui/tap-gui-rbac/view-resouces-rbac.md

 ![Screenshot of Runtime Resources](./../images/tap-gui-multiple-clusters.png)

-Once you click on `Runtime Resources`, the system shall prompt for your OIDC credentials.
-Tanzu Application Platform GUI will use your credentials to query the clusters for the respective Runtime Resources.
+Once you click on `Runtime Resources`, Tanzu Application Platform GUI will use your credentials to query the clusters for the respective Runtime Resources.
+The system will check if you are authenticated with the OIDC providers configured for the remote clusters.
+If you are not authenticated, the system shall prompt for your OIDC credentials.

 Visibility of remote clusters that are not restricted by Authorization, is done through the general Service Account of Tanzu Application Platform GUI and is not restricted for users.
 For more information on how to set up unrestrictred remote cluster visibility, please refer to [Viewing resources on multiple clusters in Tanzu Application Platform GUI](./../cluster-view-setup.md).